dimitribarberis/Docu-Q/README.md

 # Docu Q
-DocuQ is a lightweight GenAI-powered app that lets you upload utility bills (PDFs) and ask natural language questions like "What was my total electricity usage in April?"
+DocuQ is a lightweight GenAI-powered app that lets you upload PDFs and ask natural language questions.

 ## Features
 - PDF parsing and chunking